RichEwin/Portfolio/week-five.md

 - GOAL: Continue to build the Thermostat app.
 - PLAN: Work my way through online resources on how to use HTML / CSS.
-- EVIDENCE:[Here](https://github.com/RichEwin/Thermostat) is a link to the Thermostat app.
+- EVIDENCE: [Here](https://github.com/RichEwin/Thermostat) is a link to the Thermostat app.

 Thursday